sadrezhao/openmrs-imaging-docker/README.md

         - password: **Admin123**
         - **Note**: If logging in with Admin123 doesn’t work:
             - Use the password **test** to log in.
-            - After logging in, go to your Admin account settings and change the password.
+            - After logging in, go to your admin account settings and change the password.

     - Login to **OpenMRS3.x**
         - user: **admin**